Azmahar Ariano

-Azmahar Aníbal Ariano Navarro (born 14 January 1991 in Panama City, Panama) is a footballer, who currently plays as a centre back for C.D.
+Azmahar Aníbal Ariano Navarro (born 14 January 1991) is a Panamanian footballer who plays as a centre back for C.D.
 Plaza Amador.

 Club career

 Also known as Mello, Ariano played for local clubs Tauro, Sporting San Miguelito and Chepo before joining Hungarian top-tier side Honvéd in March 2014.
 In January 2012 he was supposed to be loaned to Colombian club Deportivo Tulúa, but the move never materialized.

 He returned to Chepo during the 2015 Clausura.

 International career

 In May 2018, he was named in Panama's preliminary 35 man squad for the 2018 World Cup in Russia.
 However, he did not make the final 23.

-Club statistics

-Updated to games played as of 11 November 2014.